-Particulars % value chain partners (by value of business done with such partners) that were assessed (%) Health and safety practices 66 suppliars which contribute to 72% of the sponding were assessed Working Conditions 66 suppliers which contribute to 73% of the spending were assessed
+Particulars % value chain partners (by value of business done with such partners) that were assessed (%) Health and safety practices 83 suppliers which contribute to 77% of the spends Working Conditions 65 Suppliers which contribute to 77 % of the spends

-6. Provide details of any corrective actions taken or underway to address significant risks / concerns arising from assessments of health and safety practices and working conditions of value chain partners.
+6. Provide details of any corrective actions taken or underway to address significant risks/concerns arising from assessments of Health and safety practices and working conditions of value chain partners.

-Based on the SEDEX assessment, a detailed action plan is currently being sought from all the respective suppliers in a timely manner.
+Based on SEDEX assessment, a detailed action plan is currently being sought from all the respective suppliers in a timely manner.
 The Company diligently tracks actions and publishes corresponding reports to ensure 100% adherence.